department-of-veterans-affairs/vagov-content/pages/decision-reviews/supplemental-claim.md

 ### Can I file a Supplemental Claim?

-You can file a Supplemental Claim anytime if you have new evidence, but we recommend you file within one year from the date on your decision letter.
-This locks in the most advantageous effective date for you, if your appeal is successful and you receive any potential retroactive payments.  <br>
+You can file a Supplemental Claim anytime if you have new and relevant evidence, but we recommend you file within one year from the date on your decision letter.
+This protects the most advantageous effective date for you, if your claim is successful and you may be eligible for retroactive benefit payments. <br>

-**Note:** You can’t file a Supplemental Claim if you have a [fiduciary claim](/decision-reviews/fiduciary-claims/) or a [multiple party claim](/decision-reviews/multiple-party-claims/).
+**Note:** You can’t file a Supplemental Claim if you have a [fiduciary claim](/decision-reviews/fiduciary-claims/) or a [multiple party or contested claim](/decision-reviews/multiple-party-claims/).
 </div>

 ## How long does it take VA to make a decision?